MammadliN/Semantic-Segmentation-of-Watercrafts-using-UNet-Model/README.md

 ### 4. `process_images`

-This function is used to segment all images in a given folder and save the results in a 'Result' folder within the input folder.
+This function is used to segment all images in a given folder and save the results in a 'Result_of_{`model_name`}' folder within the input folder.
 It also has an option to plot the segmented images if the plot argument is set to True.
 It takes the following inputs:
   * `input_folder`: Path to the folder containing input images.
   * `model_path`: Path to the model for segmentation.
   * `SIZE_X`: Size of images along the x-axis (set to 256 for this project).